Families on brink of eviction, hunger describe nightmare Christmas as $900 billion relief bill hangs in limbo

 Ferencevich said coronavirus testing where he is in Mexico can cost as much as $150, which is equivalent to a month’s salary for many workers.
 Many in the rural areas outside where he is staying can’t afford to go to a hospital.

 Samara Crockett, 43, is supposed to get her last unemployment payment on Christmas Eve.
-She was laid off from her medical assistant job in Orlando, Florida, in September.
-A single mom of teenagers, she gets $275 a week from unemployment.
+She was laid off from her medical assistant job in Orlando in September.
+A single mom of teenagers, she receives $275 a week from unemployment.
 She’s behind on the electric bill and had to beg the light company to keep her electricity on for Christmas.

 “If I were not a strong woman.
 If I didn’t have my faith in God, I probably would have jumped off a bridge.
 That’s how bad it seems some days,” Crockett said in a late-night interview Tuesday.

-After months of watching Congress debate more aid, she said she was relived Monday when the package passed to extend her unemployment and send another round of stimulus checks.
+After months of watching Congress debate more aid, she said she was relieved Monday when the package passed to extend her unemployment and send another round of stimulus checks.
 She thought it would be enough to tide her over until she could get another job.

 But now she’s worried about how much longer she can hold off the bill collectors.
 “Is Trump trying to help us?
 I hope so.
 But are we going to have to suffer longer?
 You just pray somebody comes to their senses,” she said.
 “I’m in survival mode.
 Do I get gas or food?
 What do I do?
 That’s what my days are like.”

-Daniel Maris owns the Spin Nightclub in San Diego, Calif.
+Daniel Maris owns the Spin Nightclub in San Diego.
 When Congress passed the $900 billion relief package on Monday, Maris said he stayed up until 2 a.m. reading the bill.
 He said he “was tearing up” when he learned that the bill designated $15 billion for the entertainment industry.

 The last five years were some of the nightclub’s most successful until the pandemic hit and the calendar was wiped clean.
 He managed to get about $53,000 from the Paycheck Protection Program that Congress authorized in the Cares Act to help small businesses.
 But that money is long gone.
 To avoid shuttering for good, he’s spent his own money to pay bills.